DanielLopata/NSWI130-ASSys/features.md

 #### Responsibilities

-### Feature 6: Generating Statistical Reports for Subject Success Rates (Matúš Klečka)
+### Feature 6: Generating Statistical Reports for Subject Success Rates

 As a manager, I want to generate statistical reports, because I want to see success rates of the subject in time.